SriPhaniDeepthimai/relocation_analyst/README.md

 ## ✨ Features

-- 🏙️ **City Recommendations**: Get personalized city recommendations based on your preferences.
+- 🏙️ **City Recommendations**: Use the sidebar to select your preferences for weather, temperature, humidity, air quality, and cost of living.
+The app will display a list of recommended cities based on these preferences.
-- 📊 **City Details**: Retrieve detailed information about specific cities.
+- 📊 **City Details**: Type the name of a city in the text input field to get detailed information about that city.
-- 🤖 **Chatbot**: Ask questions related to city attributes like temperature, humidity, budget, air quality, and schools.
+- 🤖 **Chatbot**:Click on the "Chat with our bot" button and select a question to interact with the chatbot.

 ## 🚀 Installation